Deployment Steps¶

 display_name: User Engagement Analytics

-description: User Engagement Analytics is a comprehensive data product delivering insights into user engagement patterns.
+description: User Engagement Analytics delivers insights into user engagement patterns.

 tags: